 Here are the 10 best delicious traditional cakes from different parts of the world

 FRANCE: GALETTE DES ROIS

 Galette Des Rois, the French cake, has a crispy crust.
 The layer of buttery puff pastry which is topped with powder sugar.
 The puff covers a rich almond cream which is crisp outside, but it tastes smooth and tasty inside.
 The English name of this cake would be the “King´s Cake”.
 In the French tradition, people eat this cake during the first week of January after Christmas.

 GERMANY: BLACK FOREST CHERRY CAKE

-Significantly, the chocolate cake layers and cherries in between makes it a perfect Black forest cherry cake.
-Whipped cream, chocolate shavings and cherries topping.
+Significantly, the chocolate cake layers with cherries in between which makes it a perfect Black forest cherry cake.
+Bakers dress the cake with whipped cream, chocolate shavings and cherries topping.

 TURKEY/ GREECE: REVANI

 Semolina and a bit of lemon constitute the Revani cake of Turkey and Greece.
 Even orange syrup makes it tastier and smoother.
 You will get to taste this cake in both the cuisines of Turkey and Greece.